• Skip to primary navigation

 If you don’t like tomatoes, you can try Mango Pico de Gallo or Roasted Corn Salsa as the topping.
 Cool down the spicy crust with a dollop of Cajun Tartar Sauce or herby Persillade Sauce.

-You can also change it up and serve this recipe with corn tortillas to make blackened cod tacos!
+You can also change it up and serve this fish with corn tortillas to make blackened cod tacos with a side of mango slaw!

 Try one of these other side ideas, or check out the full post on What to Serve With Blackened Fish.